 Although a lot of financial and e-commerce companies have adopted internal and network layer security measures, application security is often overlooked.
 Many websites in India are still prone to basic OWASP Top 10 Vulnerabilities including SQL Injection and Cross-Site Scripting (XSS).
 Often amateur measures like a secret cookie and only accepting POST requests fail to secure applications.

 Other than the usual input injection risks and payment system vulnerabilities, business websites also attract threats with substandard mobile applications across Android, iOS, Windows, and Blackberry platforms.

 Attacks have evolved, so should the security measures.

 Statistics show that India is the second most targeted cybercrime country in the world after the United States.
 This shouldn’t come as a surprise given the growing number of internet users in our country and the giant leaps we are taking in information technology.

 However, even after being one of the hottest locations for cyber exploitation, we are largely unaware, and unfortunately underprepared.

 We need to realize that the international security outlook is evolving with the associated risks.
-Businesses, today, rely heavily on web applications that power everything from electronic payment to online carts around plethora of technologies such as C/C++, Java, .NET, Python, PHP, Ruby, Perl, and more.
+Businesses, today, rely heavily on web applications that power everything from electronic payment to online carts around a plethora of technologies such as C/C++, Java, .NET, Python, PHP, Ruby, Perl, and more.
 Often these applications are coded for multiple and frequent changes, bringing forth new risks and exploitation potentials.

-That is why CIOs and CISOs in India need to reconsider their security perspective and should focus on a more holistic approach built around total application security that comprises of vulnerability detection system to scan and report threats with 24/7 continuous monitoring, along with WAF that can defend from exploitations by virtually patching vulnerabilities at the application layer.
+That is why CIOs and CISOs in India need to reconsider their security perspective and should focus on a more holistic approach built around total application security that comprises of the vulnerability detection system to scan and report threats with 24/7 continuous monitoring, along with WAF that can defend from exploitations by virtually patching vulnerabilities at the application layer.